 You’ll add the dry ingredients to one bowl, the liquid ingredients to another bowl, then just add that into the dry ingredients.
 At that point, you’ll add in the carrots, pineapple and walnuts.

 That’s it…super simple.

-You really don’t want to do that.
-The spices, in addition to the carrots, are what gives the cake that classic carrot cake flavor.
+It’s not a good idea to leave out the spices.
+The spices, in addition to the carrots, are what give the cake that classic carrot cake flavor.

 Either is fine here, but I used light brown sugar.
 Make sure you pack it into your measuring cup.

 You’ll be using 8 oz. of crushed pineapple and you don’t want to drain it.
 Make sure to add that whole can into your cake batter, juice and all.